decorative background art

 Distinguishing Acquisition from Retention

 While there’s clearly a strong case to be made for increasing your retention tactics, both acquisition and retention have a role to play in your long-term marketing strategy.
+Using relevant data allows marketers to focus their messaging for each audience segment, ensuring communications are tailored and more effective.
 Before you put together your next campaign, take a few minutes to brush up on the difference between the two tactics, and how those differences should shape your direct mail piece.

 Using Direct Mail for Acquisition